SplendorNguyen/pdsnd_github/README.md

 ### Note
-This content will be used for the note of this project
+This content will be used for the note of this project If you wanna use this project for your work
+Please learn more in udacity

 ### Project Title
 Replace the Project Title